tumaer/SciML/lecture/cc-1-2-gmm.md

-# GMM and Sampling
+# Gaussian Mixture Models

-This lesson first recaps on Probability Theory and then introduces Gaussian Mixture Models (GMM) and some popular sampling methods like Markov Chain Monte Carlo (MCMC).
+This lesson first recaps on Probability Theory and then introduces Gaussian Mixture Models (GMM) for density estimation and clustering.

-On a high level, GMMs and MCMC are two complementary approaches:
+With regard to the next lecture introducing sampling, GMMs and sampling methods (e.g. MCMC) are two complementary approaches:
-- GMMs estimate the density of a given set of samples
+- GMMs estimate the probability density of a given set of samples
-- MCMC generates samples from a given density
+- MCMC generates samples from a given probability density

 ```{figure} ../imgs/cc1/density_estimation_vs_sampling.png
 ---